SCLW/Circuitry-Based-Sound/readme.md

 It’s a multi step process involving only a laptop or PC and internet access:

 SPICE simulation software allows us to run virtual tests and probe our signals digitally.
 EDA Software offers many tools to simulate circuits and design electronic devices.
-This software is used to generate Gerber format files which will be send to our manufacturer.
+This software is used to generate Gerber format files which were sent to a manufacturer.
-Web browser project management programs help us with component sourcing and compiling BOMs.
+Web browser project management programs helped us with component sourcing and compiling BOMs.

-An end semester presentation completed this seminar with a concert performance carried out with our modules.
+An end semester presentation completed this seminar with a concert performance carried out with the developed sound modules.

 ## Description